Skip to content

 That is part of being human.

-When I look back at my early years as CEO and my efforts to dive right in to the agenda, I can see I the negative results clearly.
+When I look back at my early years as CEO and my efforts to dive right into the agenda, I can see the cost clearly.
+Here is what I saw:

 The practice I am going to share with you today will not transform your culture overnight, but it is one of the simplest and most powerful practices for increasing closeness and support and unlocking a level of focus and creativity of which most teams only dream.